Do I Check My Oil Hot Or Cold

 Here’s how: Pull out the dipstick (usually it has a yellow or orange handle) and wipe it off with a clean rag.
 Reinsert the dipstick all the way back into the tube, then pull it out again to check the level.

-The oil should reach somewhere between the “low” and “full” marks on the dipstick.
-If it doesn’t, add enough oil to bring it up to those levels.
+The oil should reach somewhere between the “low” and “full” marks on the dipstick if it doesn’t have enough oil to bring it up to those levels.

 If you’re wondering whether to check your car’s oil level with the engine on or off, there is no definitive answer.
 However, checking the oil while the engine is cold will give you the most accurate reading.
 If you check it when the engine is hot, the oil may appear higher than it actually is due to expansion.